 - Time lag.
 The impact of an increase in interest rates may take time.
-For example, if the Bank of England increase the base rate, it will not effect people on fixed rate mortgages.
+For example, if the Bank of England increases the base rate, it will not affect people on fixed rate mortgages.
 However, when they re-mortgage in a couple of years time, they will face higher interest rates.
 It takes roughly 18 months for changes in interest rates to have a full effect.

 - State of Economy.
 E.g. in recession, an increase in interest rates would reduce spending considerably, in a boom people may be confident just to pay more for borrowing.

 The Impact of an increase in interest rates, depends on where the economy is.
 Consider this diagram.